2016 •Super Nintendo

 JXD 100 becomes much easier to judge once it is forced into the same room as Odroid Go, JXD 200, and D-R35S Plus.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 JXD 100 versus Odroid Go is interesting because closest match is the obvious angle.
 Compared with JXD 100, Odroid Go makes the more obvious play for readers who care about closest match.
 Odroid Go is tracked around Discontinued.
 Its overall rating is ⭐️.
-More importantly, jXD 100 versus JXD 200 is interesting because better value is the obvious angle.
-JXD 200 sits close enough to JXD 100 to make the comparison meaningful, but different enough to sharpen the buying decision.
+That said, jXD 100 versus JXD 200 is interesting because better value is the obvious angle.
+From another angle, compared with JXD 100, JXD 200 makes the more obvious play for readers who care about better value.
 JXD 200 is tracked around Discontinued.
 That said, its overall rating is ⭐️⭐️⭐️.
-More importantly, jXD 100 versus D-R35S Plus is interesting because closest match is the obvious angle.
-In practice, compared with JXD 100, D-R35S Plus makes the more obvious play for readers who care about closest match.
+From another angle, jXD 100 versus D-R35S Plus is interesting because closest match is the obvious angle.
+That said, compared with JXD 100, D-R35S Plus makes the more obvious play for readers who care about closest match.
 D-R35S Plus is tracked around 40.0.
 That said, its overall rating is ⭐️⭐️¼.

 JXD 100 leaves the strongest impression when you frame it as a recommendation for players who care about nostalgia, portability, and quick pick-up sessions.
-That is also what turns the buying advice from noise into something useful.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A-) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually Odroid Go, followed by JXD 200, because that is where the shape of the market around it comes into focus.
-A useful verdict should leave the reader more curious, but also more precise.
+The point is not to stop the reader from exploring.
+It is to make every next click smarter.

 Games shown here match systems this handheld can run at a B grade or better.